UMN-Kernel-Object/ukoos/doc/getting-started/linux.md

 # Linux Setup Guide

 Install [Visual Studio Code](https://code.visualstudio.com/docs/setup/linux) if you do not have it already.
 Note that you will need to follow the instructions for your Linux distribution

 Install these packages:

 - git
 - podman-docker

-If you are using Debian/Ubuntu
+If you are using Debian/Ubuntu:

 `sudo apt install git podman-docker`

-If you are using Fedora
+If you are using Fedora:

 `sudo dnf install git podman-docker`

-If you are using Arch
+If you are using Arch:

 `sudo pacman -S git podman-docker`